rhdhorchestrator/workflow-software-templates/scaffolder-templates/github-workflows/advanced-workflow/docs/GithubAdvancedDoc.md

 ### Page 3: Review

 The user can review their input parameters and click "Create" to run the template.
-After completed, links to the created source code repository and GitOps repository will be provided.
+After completed, a link to the created source code repository will be provided.
+A link to the GitOps repository will be provided only if the user selected a CI method.

 The user can follow the instructions on the GitOps repository to activate the ArgoCD application and deploy the created workflow on RHDH.